 Pedro and Armando inherited the desire to work hard and like their parents before them, loved the land.
 Armando became a highly respected vineyard manager, never losing sight of the family plan.
 1986 was a triumphant year, 13 acres were planted with Pinot Noir grapes and Martha Brambila, radiant and engaging, joined the Ceja family as Armando's wife.
 As the family expanded, once again little children could be found playing and digging in the vineyards, only this time it was Ceja land.

 Passion and determination led to the first harvest in 1988.
 Pablo and Juanita's house was filled to the brim as the entire family celebrated the occasion.
 Friends who had encouraged and supported them entered the house without knocking, finding their way to the huge kitchen.
 There they discovered a crowd of cooks, creating tantalizing aromas with recipes tested on three generations.
 Pablo and Juanita beamed with pride at the accomplishments of their children and their spouses.

-Twenty seven years have passed since that monumental day in the life of the Ceja family.
+Decades have passed since that monumental day in the life of the Ceja family.
 There are now 113 producing acres and in 1999, Ceja Vineyards, Inc., was founded by Pedro, Amelia, Armando and Martha to produce premium Carneros wines.
 A glass of Ceja wine is like a drink of history.
 You can see the land, smell the passion and dedication, taste the journey and the love one sip at a time.
 The dream has not ended.
 Ceja children are still growing up and entering the family business.
 An operating production facility is planned for the near future.
 Consider yourself invited.
 When you visit, you won't have to knock.

 Amelia, Pedro, Armando, & Martha Ceja